 The Lobby The Lobby measures 8,600 square feet.
 The illuminated glass panels overhead represent the Army's campaigns and corresponding streamers.
 The rear of the Lobby is framed by the black granite Campaign Wall, engraved with every Army campaign throughout history.
 A 21-foot Army emblem is inlaid into the center of the Lobby's terrazzo flooring.
+Soldiers' Stories Gallery Stainless-steel pylons-each with an etched image of a Soldier's face and accompanying biographical information-are aligned in a formation, stretching from just outside the Museum's entrance, through the Lobby, and to the Army Concourse.
+Forty-one pylons tell the personal accounts of Soldiers from all historic periods to offer Museum visitors a unique window into the Soldier's experience.
+The backdrop of the formation is a wall etched with the text of the Soldier's Creed.

+''

-FIGHTING FOR THE NATION GALLERIES Founding the Nation Gallery (1607-1835) The Founding the Nation Gallery covers the Army's history from the colonial period through the War of 1812.
+FIGHTING FOR THE NATION GALLERIES

+Founding the Nation Gallery (1607-1835)

+The Founding the Nation Gallery covers the Army's history from the colonial period through the War of 1812.
 Visitors explore the origins and formation of the Continental Army, its role in the Revolutionary War, and the Army's development as a professional force.
 This gallery also covers key events of the War of 1812 such as the Battle of Chippewa, the burning of Washington, the assault on Fort McHenry and the Battle of New Orleans.

-Preserving the Nation Gallery (1861-1890) The Preserving the Nation Gallery gives visitors an understanding of the Army's part in the defining American event of the 19th century, the Civil War.
+Preserving the Nation Gallery (1861-1890)

+The Preserving the Nation Gallery gives visitors an understanding of the Army's part in the defining American event of the 19th century, the Civil War.
 This gallery also documents the Army's role in westward expansion, including the Lewis and Clark expedition, the Indian Wars and the Mexican War.

+The Founding the Nation Gallery covers the Army's history from the colonial period through the War of 1812.
+Visitors explore the origins and formation of the Continental Army, its' role in the Revolutionary War, and the Army's development as a professional force.
 Nation Overseas Gallery (1898-1918) The Nation Overseas Gallery explores the Army's first venture onto the world stage.
 Operations in China and the Spanish-American War are exhibited, as are the Army's operations along the Mexican-American border.
 The remainder of the exhibit focuses on the Army's role in World War I and the changing face of warfare.
 Visitors also encounter an immersive exhibit, portraying the Army's advance during the Meuse-Argonne Offensive which prominently features the FT-17 Renault "Five of Hearts" Tank.
 The FT17 Renault tank, "Five of Hearts," and a Coast (Heavy) Artillery Officer greet the visitor entering the World War I immersion experience.
 Medal of Honor recipient Sgt.
 Alvin C. York, wore this steel helmet in World War I during his famous capture of 132 soldiers, on October 8, 1918.